ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 If you prefer Python, [`scanpy`](https://scanpy.readthedocs.io/en/stable/) is a good choice.

-A nice page keeping track of single-cell software can be found [here](https://github.com/seandavi/awesome-single-cell).
+A nice starting point to learn about single-cell software can be found [here](https://github.com/seandavi/awesome-single-cell).

 ## 10X Genomics generation of expression matrix with cellranger